yuyongze/coursera-capstone-project/README.md

 - [explore and cluster the neighborhoods in Toronto2](https://github.com/yuyongze2014/coursera-capstone-project/blob/master/explore%20and%20cluster%20the%20neighborhoods%20in%20Toronto2.ipynb)
 -  [explore and cluster the neighborhoods in Toronto3](https://github.com/yuyongze2014/coursera-capstone-project/blob/master/explore%20and%20cluster%20the%20neighborhoods%20in%20Toronto2.ipynb)

-Than, you will you the build model to pridict the number of *Chinese restaruant* in your city and compare with exiting number of *Chinese restaruant*.
+Then, you will you the build model to pridict the number of *Chinese restaruant* in your city and compare with exiting number of *Chinese restaruant*.
 And a potaitial place to start your business!